 - Gain hands-on experience working in a community agency.
 The UAA Master of Social Work program provides extensive first-hand work experience through field practicum placements that will prepare you for a career as an advanced generalist social worker.

 - Work with faculty on community-based research projects.
 Faculty have experience and expertise across multiple areas of practice.
 Some examples of their specialties include infant and early childhood mental health, child welfare, veterans, homelessness, food insecurity, poverty, family functioning, community development, service provision in rural Alaska, social work education and integrated behavioral health.

 - Make an even greater impact through civic engagement and service learning.
 You can actively engage in social issues while preparing for your future with opportunities for additional work experience, professional development and networking.

-Choose from electives covering a variety of topics, such as school social work, geriatric social work practice, children’s mental health, social work practice with military families, telehealth and interpersonal violence.
+Choose from electives covering a variety of topics, such as school social work, geriatric social work practice, children’s mental health, social work practice with military families, medical social work, telehealth and interpersonal violence.

 Top classes for social work graduate students

 - Social Work Practice with Families and Groups